insthync/awesome-unity3d/README.md

 * [NavMeshPlus](https://github.com/h8man/NavMeshPlus) - Unity NavMesh 2D Pathfinding
 * [NavMeshSurface2DBaker](https://github.com/SharlatanY/NavMeshSurface2DBaker) - NavMeshSurface2DBaker is a Unity Package that provides functionality to bake 2D colliders into NavMeshSurface components.
 * [Brainiac](https://github.com/daemon3000/Brainiac) - Behaviour tree editor for Unity3D
-* [behaviac](https://github.com/Tencent/behaviac) - behaviac is a framework of the game AI development, and it also can be used as a rapid game prototype design tool. behaviac supports the behavior tree, finite state machine and hierarchical task network(BT, FSM, HTN)
 * [ainav](https://github.com/gamemachine/ainav) - Recastnavigation in C#
 * [UnityBehaviorTreeImplementation](https://github.com/naelstrof/UnityBehaviorTreeImplementation) - An example of how to implement behavior trees within Unity.
 * [unity-navgen](https://github.com/idbrii/unity-navgen) - Tools for working with Unity's NavMeshComponents and generating navmesh: link generation, mesh cleanup, etc.